 There's so much more.

-And we're gonna cover it up next.
+And we're going to cover it up next.

-Thanks, Johnny Donovan, and uh and back to Ambassador L. Paul Bremer III.
+And back to Ambassador L. Paul Bremer III.

-His book is My Year in Iraq, the struggle to build a future of hope.
+His book is My Year in Iraq, The Struggle to Build a Future of Hope.

-One that they were buried.
+One, that they were buried.

 This is a country the size of California.

-And although we had people looking for a year and a half and didn't find anything, it's also true that in the course of that time we did find a a fully buried uh MiG fighter jet, Russian fighter jet in the desert.
+And although we had people looking for a year and a half and didn't find anything, it's also true that in the course of that time we did find a fully buried MiG fighter jet, Russian fighter jet in the desert.

 So, you know, it's a big place and you can hide big things.